ibm-cloud-docs/vmwaresolutions/vcenter/vc_esg_config.md

   years:  2016, 2017

-lastupdated: "2017-08-22"
+lastupdated: "2017-10-05"

 ---

 # Configuring your network to use the customer-managed NSX ESG with your VMs

 Configure the network for your virtual machines so you can take advantage of the VMware NSX Edge Services Gateway (ESG) that is deployed in your VMware vCenter Server instances.
-For information about the security measures that are in place to ensure there is no security risk, see [Does the management services NSX Edge pose a security risk?](../vmonic/faq.html#does-the-management-services-nsx-edge-pose-a-security-risk-)
+For information about the security measures that are in place to help minimize security risk, see [Does the management services NSX Edge pose a security risk?](../vmonic/faq.html#does-the-management-services-nsx-edge-pose-a-security-risk-)

 VMware NSX is a network virtualization platform that allows the virtualization of isolated networks and provides several networking services such as switches, routing, and firewalls.
 For more information about NSX, see [Overview of NSX](https://pubs.vmware.com/NSX-62/topic/com.vmware.nsx-cross-vcenter-install.doc/GUID-10944155-28FF-46AA-AF56-7357E2F20AF4.html){:new_window}.

 As part of the ordering process for your vCenter Server instance, the following actions are completed on your behalf:
-* A private customer subnet is ordered to be used by your VMs (virtual machines) to access the IBM® SoftLayer® private network.
+* A private customer subnet is ordered to be used by your VMs (virtual machines) to access the IBM Bluemix Infrastructure (SoftLayer) private network.
 * A public customer subnet is ordered to allow your VMs to access the internet.
 * NSX is deployed and configured in your vCenter Server instance.
 * A sample NSX Logical Switch is deployed to be used by the customer workload VMs.
+* A sample NSX Distributed Logical Router (DLR) is deployed for potential east-west communication between local workloads that are connected to layer 2 (L2) networks.
-* An NSX Edge appliance is deployed and configured to perform network address translation (NAT) from the range of IP addresses of the workload logical switch to a public IP address on the internet.
+* An NSX Edge appliance is deployed and configured to perform network address translation (NAT) from the range of IP addresses of the workload logical switch to a public IP address on the NAT rules.
 * The NSX Manager is configured to do a daily backup of the NSX configurations.
-For more information, see [Considerations when installing Veeam on IBM Cloud](../vmonic/veeam_considerations.html#considerations-when-installing-the-veeam-on-ibm-cloud-service).
+For more information, see [Considerations when installing Veeam on IBM Cloud](../services/veeam_considerations.html#considerations-when-installing-the-veeam-on-ibm-cloud-service).

 ## Configuring the networking settings for your VMs